 CBD is gaining popularity as many people praise its health benefits and potential medicinal value.
-As knowledge about this cannabis-derived compound increases, people are also finding that there are several different methods to using CBD.
-Tinctures (pronounced like tink-cher) are one of the more popular application styles.
+As knowledge about this cannabis-derived compound increases, people are also finding that there are several different methods to using hemp extracts.
+CBD tinctures (pronounced like tink-cher) are one of the more popular application styles.
 These CBD infused liquids are relatively easy to use, and appeal to long-term CBD users and newcomers alike.

 For this method to work at its full potential, there are a few steps to follow.